dmd-program/dmd-100/topics/interaction_design.md

 In the computer engineering field, there are five standard interaction principles that software developers refer to when building an effective graphical user interface, otherwise known as a **GUI** \(pronounced gooey\) .
 They dictate that an interface must be perceivable, predictable, learnable, consistent, and provide feedback to the user.

-### Perceivable
+1. Perceivable
+2. Predictable
+3. Learnable
+4. Consistent
+5. Feedback

-Being perceivable means that a person, who has no prior knowledge must be able to sense and understand an object or interface in some way.
-Often this means making the interaction possibilities visible in some way.
+Being perceivable means that a person, who has no prior knowledge must be able to sense and understand an object or interface.
+For GUI design, this often this means making the interaction possibilities visible in some way.

-### Predictable

 Human's rely on predictions to navigate the world.
 An unpredictable environment can be frustrating, scary, and in some cases dangerous.

-### Learnable

 Design language can be used to give users cues and resources for learning.

-### Consistent

 Elements that perform the same action should look and function the same way.
 This not only refers to visual and physical elements, but also to sound, language, and conceptual organization.

-### Feedback
+Feedback is important in an interface so the user knows that something is happening.

 # Citation